ApolisDoesStuff/Source-Warning/README.md

 * Assets are mostly extracted, sounds seem to be blank (may be fixed with unity) and some scenes seem very small or broken.
 ?
 I havent tested the scenes yet.
 The current decomp isnt moddable due to it not being compilable or anywere finished with scripts.

+CURRENT UPDATE:
+I have lost all of the source warning files.
+And as a result need to recreate.
+The entire decomp.
+But i am working on it.